BroadbandForum/usp/specification/index.md

 THIS WORKING TEXT IS BEING OFFERED WITHOUT ANY WARRANTY WHATSOEVER, AND IN PARTICULAR, ANY WARRANTY OF NONINFRINGEMENT IS EXPRESSLY DISCLAIMED.
 ANY USE OF THIS WORKING TEXT SHALL BE MADE ENTIRELY AT THE IMPLEMENTER'S OWN RISK, AND NEITHER THE FORUM, NOR ANY OF ITS MEMBERS OR SUBMITTERS, SHALL HAVE ANY LIABILITY WHATSOEVER TO ANY IMPLEMENTER OR THIRD PARTY FOR ANY DAMAGES OF ANY NATURE WHATSOEVER, DIRECTLY OR INDIRECTLY, ARISING FROM THE USE OF THIS WORKING TEXT.

 ## Revision History

+### Version-1.0-DRAFT-05

+* Reworked Record definition and schema for efficiency
+* Clean-up of requirements and text based on comments from BBF members

 ### Version-1.0-DRAFT-04